 The Thailand, the Land Department is responsible for registrations related to land.
 Buying a plot of land is not an easy transaction, however.
 In Thailand, there are a lot more more obstacles and hurdles you need to overcome than a simple property search you conduct when buying a condominium.
 As a foreigner, you will face a very complicated and complex process to during your journey designed to purchase land in Thailand.

 In general, under the Thai law, foreigners are practically not allowed to own land in Thailand.
 Nevertheless, Juslaws & Consult can present you with at least three options allowing you to purchase or acquire ownership of land in Thailand:

-“Foreigners may acquire land by virtue of the provisions of a treaty giving the right to own immovable properties and subject to the provisions of this Code.
-Subject the Section 84 the aforesaid aliens may acquire land for residence, commerce, industry, agriculture, burial, public charity, or religion under the conditions and procedures prescribed in Ministerial Regulations and with the permission of the Minister.”
+As stipulated in the Land Code Proclamation Act, B.E.
+2497 (1954), foreign ownership of land is only allowed through a treaty as stated under Section 86: “Foreigners may acquire land by virtue of the provisions of a treaty giving the right to own immovable properties and subject to the provisions of this Code.
+Subject to the Section 84, the aforesaid foreigners may acquire land for residence, commerce, industry, agriculture, burial, public charity, or religion under the conditions and procedures prescribed in Ministerial Regulations and with the permission of the Minister.”

-Another alternative is to set up a private limited company as this company may own the land.
-If you decide this is the best option for you, be aware that as a foreigner, you generally cannot hold more than 49% of the company's shares.
-Therefore, the company has to be at least 51% Thai-owned, so you will need Thai shareholders.
+Another alternative is to set up a private limited company, as a Thai company may own the land.
+If you decide that this is the best option for you, be aware that as a foreigner you cannot hold more than 49% of the Thai company's shares - your company has to be at least 51% Thai-owned, so you will need Thai shareholders.